micropython/micropython/docs/develop/natmod.rst

 So, if your C code has writable data, make sure the data is defined globally, without an initialiser, and only written to within functions.

+The native module is not automatically linked against the standard static libraries like ``libm.a`` and ``libgcc.a``, which can lead to ``undefined symbol`` errors.
+You can link the runtime libraries by setting ``LINK_RUNTIME = 1`` in your Makefile.
+Custom static libraries can also be linked by adding ``MPY_LD_FLAGS += -l path/to/library.a``.
+Note that these are linked into the native module and will not be shared with other modules or the system.

 Linker limitation: the native module is not linked against the symbol table of the full MicroPython firmware.
 Rather, it is linked against an explicit table of exported symbols found in ``mp_fun_table`` (in ``py/nativeglue.h``), that is fixed at firmware